Promoting participation and achievement in culture and arts to support growth of the cultural industries.

 Online grants

-The State Government has delivered funding for 13 new Western Australian arts projects through the Arts 15k-plus program.
+The State Government has provided funding for 10 Western Australian arts projects through the Arts 15k-plus program for activities commencing after 1 May 2023.

 The department provides funding to promote participation and achievement in culture and the arts.